 Downward-facing dog or adho mukha svanasana, in Sanskrit, is the quintessential inversion pose.
-As an integral part of sun salutation (surya namasakara), down dog stretches the shoulders, hamstrings, calves, arches, and hands for longer, more supple muscles in the back of the body.
+As an integral part of sun salutation (surya namasakara), down dog yoga pose stretches the shoulders, hamstrings, calves, arches, and hands for longer, more supple muscles in the back of the body.

 Tips, Photos and Videos for Beginners

 Down dog yoga pose strengthens the legs and back for toned calves and strong shoulders.
 The pose also stretches the shoulders, hamstrings, calves, arches, and hands for longer, more supple muscles in the back of the body.
 It also stimulates circulation around the shoulder blades.

 Although down dog is a fundamental and relatively “easy” pose, it’s actually very active.
 The pose (which can feel quite strenuous in the shoulders and calves) energizes the body and mind, especially as part of a sun salutation.
 For the downward facing dog beginner, the pose also improves breathing through regular practice.